-A full recitation of the Roman law origins of the public trust doctrine is beyond the scope of this Article and well covered in other works.159 Nonetheless, an overview of key developments in Roman and English common law is instructive in introducing the natural resources traditionally protected by the doctrine and the corresponding restraints that the doctrine imposed upon the monarch and other government actors.
+A full recitation of the Roman law origins of the public trust doctrine is beyond the scope of this Article and well covered in other works.
+159 Nonetheless, an overview of key developments in Roman and English common law is instructive in introducing the natural resources traditionally protected by the doctrine and the corresponding restraints that the doctrine imposed upon the monarch and other government actors.

 The public trust doctrine originated under Roman law as the principle that a sovereign state holds public lands-particularly the seabed and lands affected by the tides-in trust for the benefit of the public.
-"This [doctrine] permitted the public to use the ocean and the seashore for any noninjurious purpose."160 Some public interests, such as navigation and fishing, were considered public uses protected from infringement by the sovereign and other actors.161 In common areas like the sea, seashore, highways, and running water, "perpetual use was dedicated to the public."162
+"This [doctrine] permitted the public to use the ocean and the seashore for any noninjurious purpose."
+Some public interests, such as navigation and fishing, were considered public uses protected from infringement by the sovereign and other actors.
+In common areas like the sea, seashore, highways, and running water, "perpetual use was dedicated to the public."

-The English monarch originally claimed a private interest in the land beneath the sea, including the power to grant this land to individuals, removing it from the public domain.163 Around the time of the Magna Carta (1215), the law began to recognize additional public rights in the seabed and seashore.164 Subsequently, the monarch held two interests in the seashore and tidal lands: the "jus privatum" and the "jus publicum."165
+The English monarch originally claimed a private interest in the land beneath the sea, including the power to grant this land to individuals, removing it from the public domain.
+Around the time of the Magna Carta (1215), the law began to recognize additional public rights in the seabed and seashore.
+Subsequently, the monarch held two interests in the seashore and tidal lands: the "jus privatum" and the "jus publicum."

-The jus privatum was the proprietary interest in the seabed and seashore which the sovereign had previously possessed.166 "This interest... was subordinate to the jus publicum, an interest which the [monarch] henceforth held in his capacity as representative of the people, for the protection of their common navigational and fishing rights."167 The jus
+The jus privatum was the proprietary interest in the seabed and seashore which the sovereign had previously possessed.
+This interest... was subordinate to the jus publicum, an interest which the [monarch] henceforth held in his capacity as representative of the people, for the

 159 See, e.g., Joseph L. Sax, Liberating the Public Trust Doctrine from Its Historical Shackles, 14 U.C.
-DAVIS L. REV. 185, 186 n.6 (1980) (citing JUSTINIAN, INSTITUTES, 2.1.1-.6 (J.B.
+Davis L. Rev. 185, 186 n.6 (1980) (citing Justinian, Institutes, 2.1.1-.6 (J.B.
 Moyle trans., Oxford Univ.
 Press rev. ed.
 1911)); Sax, The Public Trust Doctrine, supra note 20, at 475-78; Heather J. Wilson, Comment, The Public Trust Doctrine in Massachusetts Land Law, 11 B.C.
-ENVTL.
-AFF.
-L. REV. 839, 840-43 (1984) [hereinafter Wilson, Massachusetts]; see also James L. Huffman, Speaking of Inconvenient Truths-A History of the Public Trust Doctrine, 18 DUKE ENVTL.
-L. & POL'Y F. 1, 12-19 (2007).
+Envil.
+Aff.
+L. Rev. 839, 840-43 (1984) [hereinafter Wilson, Massachusetts]; see also James L. Huffman, Speaking of Inconvenient Truths-A History of the Public Trust Doctrine, 18 Duke Envil.
+L. & Pol'y F. 1, 12-19 (2007).

-$^{^{160}}$ Wilson, Massachusetts, supra note 159, at 840.
+160 Wilson, Massachusetts, supra note 159, at 840.
 "Roman writers discuss[ed] public activities which were permitted upon the seashore, such as 'fishing, navigating and taking water."
 Id. at 843.